-Just as with all those other aspects aforementioned, the tonearm is no less important, acting as the conduit and carrier of the all important needle / stylus.
+Just as with all those other aspects aforementioned in this article about turntable setup ideas, the tonearm is no less important, acting as the conduit and carrier of the all important needle / stylus.
 The proper calibration of the tonearm is one of the most integral aspects of more high end and boutique turntable setup ideas.

-The tonearm can just as easily veer too much to the left or right as it can exert too much pressure on the record itself, which is where anti skate measures come in, at least on more expensive models of turntable, or those from the golden age of vinyl recording technology, a time when no one thought to ask ‘when were record players popular‘.
+The tonearm can just as easily veer too much to the left or right as it can exert too much pressure on the record itself, which is where anti-skate measures come in, at least on more expensive models of a turntable, or those from the golden age of vinyl recording technology, a time when no one thought to ask ‘when were record players popular‘.

-Working in direct contact with the tonearm, the cartridge is connected to it at the end, containing the stylus or ‘needle’, that which reads the information imbibed within the micro grooves on the record’s surface.
-Needless to say, this is a pretty big deal, arguably one of the most important parts of the turntable as a whole, being the component which comes into direct contact with the disc and translates grooves into grooves.
+Working in direct contact with the tonearm, the cartridge is connected to it at the end, containing the stylus or ‘needle’, that which reads the information imbibed within the micro-grooves on the record’s surface.
+Needless to say, this is a pretty big deal, arguably one of the most important parts of the turntable as a whole, being the component that comes into direct contact with the disc and translates grooves into grooves.